• Skip to primary navigation

 Where to buy fregola?

-Although not as widely available as other typical Italian pastas, Sardinian fregola is for sale online or at some Italian speciality shops.
-I know US readers can buy it online from Supermarket Italy, a well-known online gourmet Italian food store that I worked with recently.
+US readers can buy it online from Supermarket Italy, a well-known online gourmet Italian food store that I worked with recently.

 Of course, an alternative to buying fregola is to make it!!
 Definitely on my to do list!
-In the meantime, you can watch how they make fregola in Sardinia in this video from Pasta Grannies .
+In the meantime, you can watch how they make fregola in Sardinia in this video from Pasta Grannies.

 • Malloreddus (Sardinian gnocchi)